department-of-veterans-affairs/vagov-content/pages/decision-reviews/get-help-with-review-request.md

 - File a claim or request a decision review on your behalf
 - Provide added support, like helping with transportation to medical appointments or emergency funds

-**Note:** Veterans service officers work for Veterans service organizations (both are called VSOs), as well as for local government offices.
+**Note:** Veterans Service Officers work for Veterans Service Organizations (both are called VSOs), as well as for local government offices.

 ## What does it cost to use an accredited representative or a VSO?